Sindhi clothing: Male dress

-Sindhi Suthan and Sindhi angelo
+Sindhi Suthan and Sindhi Angelo

-The other outfit worn by males is the modern Sindhi suthan with the traditional peheren (Sindhi shirt) which is also called angerkho, a short form of the kurta and fastened to the side.
-An alternative name for the top is angeli which is short and left-crossed, covering the chest, the shoulders and the arms.
+The other outfit worn by males is the modern Sindhi Suthan with the traditional Peheren (Sindhi shirt) which is also called Angerkho, a short form of the Kurta and fastened to the side.
+An alternative name for the top is Angeli which is short and left or right crossed, covering the chest, the shoulders and the arms.
 The sleeves are long and pleated.
 Large and wide pleats cover the belly.
 The other upper garment is the traditional garment similar to a long gown.

-Sindhi caps
+Sindhi headwear

-Sindh has its own variety of hats/caps.
+Sindh has its own variety of hats/caps and turbans.